How to Receive Accommodations

 - Students must hand deliver their accommodation letters to their professors during the professor’s office hours.
 It is recommended that accommodation letters not be delivered in class.
 Online students must email their accommodation letters to their professors.

 - After the professor and student have agreed upon the academic accommodations requested and have both signed the letter of accommodation; the student is responsible to return a copy of all the academic accommodation letters to their ODS disability specialist.
 Online students will email the signed letter to their specialist.
-The student will not receive academic accommodations until we have the accommodation letters signed by the professor and student.
+The student will not receive academic accommodations until ODS has the accommodation letters signed by the professor and student.
 The letter is the agreed upon academic accommodations that the professor will provide the student in that particular class.
 If there is disagreement regarding the requested academic accommodations, the student may contact their ODS disability specialist and a meeting will be scheduled, if necessary, with the professor, student, ODS director and disability specialist.

 - Planning and implementation of accommodations by the professor may take time; therefore, letters approving accommodations should be delivered as soon as possible.